Chinese New Year has been celebrated for 3,000 years, much longer than Christmas and is one of the world’s largest festivals.

 Chinese legend tells of Buddha, the Emperor of the Heavens, inviting all animals to share in the New Year’s celebrations – only twelve animals appeared.
 To reward their loyalty, Buddha named a year after each one in the order they arrived: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Ram/Sheep, Monkey, Rooster, Dog, and Boar/Pig.

-2014 Chinese New Year celebrates the Year of the Horse, the seventh animal honoured by Buddha, and in the Western calendar this officially begins on 31 January.
-To mark this occasion, Wellington’s Chinese New Year Festival celebrations are planned for the weekend of Saturday 1st and Sunday 2nd February, where a colourful and dynamic programme promises to delight all ages.
+2015 Chinese New Year celebrates the Year of the Sheep, the eighth animal honoured by Buddha, and in the Western calendar this officially begins on 19 February.
+To mark this occasion, Wellington’s Chinese New Year Festival celebrations are planned for the weekend of Saturday 14th and Sunday 15th February, where a colourful and dynamic programme promises to delight all ages.

 The Legend of Nian the Beast